MaxienGD/MaxienGD/README.md

 - 👀 I’m interested in 3D moddling
 - 🌱 I’m currently learning in school
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me nothing
+- 📫 i am a good chess player mine is 760

 <!---
 MaxienGD/MaxienGD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.